 Maintenance bond or other surety instrument satisfactory to the Town Manager, in an amount equal to one hundred twenty-five (125) percent of the construction cost of each stormwater management facility to assure maintenance, repair, or reconstruction necessary for adequate performance of the stormwater management facility or establish a stormwater maintenance (sinking fund) budget and escrow account in accordance with the requirements of Section 5.19 of the Land Use Management Ordinance.

 Subject to approval by the Town Manager’s designee and an encroachment agreement with the Town, only conveyance of stormwater appurtenant to site stormwater management facilities may be located in any street rights-of-way maintained by the Town.
-Retention, detention, and water quality treatment to meet site stormwater regulations are prohibited within the public right-of-way.
+Retention, detention, and water quality treatment to meet site stormwater regulations are prohibited within the publicly maintained area of the public right-of-way; however Low Impact Development facilities may be located in the privately maintained area of the public right-of-way as long as such facilities have long-term private maintenance agreements.

 5.4 Transportation: Transit, Parking, Streets, Sidewalks, and Bikeways.